wp-plugins/sell-digital-downloads/readme.txt

 == Description ==

-Lots of WordPress E-commerce plugins are trying to integrate the digital products selling system into their plugins but that does not work quite well when you try to mix the selling of both physical and digital items together.
+Lots of WordPress E-commerce plugins are trying to integrate the digital products selling system into their plugins but that does not work quite well when you try to sell both physical and digital products together.
 The setup can get messy and confusing.
-From my own personal frustrations with those plugins I had decided to create my own plugin for just single purpose, i.e sell and sell only digital products.
+From my own personal frustration with those plugins I had decided to create a plugin just for one purpose, i.e sell and sell only digital products.
 Also I don't want any kind of bloat in the plugin, so this plugin is not an elephant plugin.
 If you want to sell digital downloads via PayPal, this plugin will do the job nicely.

 WordPress iSell is a simple WordPress plugin to sell digital downloads.
-It integrates flawlessly with Paypal.
-User interface (UI) of the plugin is very easy to use, I call this plugin for users, not for developers but developers should not feel left behind.
-I know how painful it is to modify client's plugins and then know after few weeks or months that they had updated the plugin and boom all changes are lost.
-There are filters and hooks for almost every important thing in WP iSell.
-There is also pluggable functions support for some advanced purposes.
+It integrates flawlessly with PayPal.
+User interface (UI) of the plugin is very simple to use, I call this plugin for users, not for developers but developers should not feel left behind.
+I know how painful it is to modify client's plugins and then find out after a few weeks or months that they had updated the plugin and boom! all changes are lost.
+There are filters and hooks for almost every important functionality in WP iSell.

 = Sell Digital Downloads Features =

-* You can upload very large files for products, even if your host have 2MB file upload limit.
-Uploading large files would also not bog down your server
+* You can upload files easily via WordPress media uploader or your own FTP software
 * You can sell various types of downloads.
-For example: ebooks, photos, music, videos, mp3 etc.
+For example: ebooks, photos, music, videos, mp3 etc
-* Digital downloads are automatically sent to your customer via email after PayPal payment.
+* Digital downloads are automatically sent to your customer via email after PayPal payment
 * You can create unlimited products
 * You can also create custom orders
 * You can manage products and orders through standard WordPress UI.
 It feels as if you are managing your WordPress posts/pages.
-This plugin utilizes Wordrpess's custom post type feature.
+This plugin utilizes the custom post type feature of WordPress.
 * It works flawlessly with the latest version of WordPress.
 * It's a developer friendly plugin.
 It can be extended by using the proper hooks and filters.
 * Your digital downloads are served to your customer as encrypted links.
 It's not just full links to your files.